djsincla/TA_VeloCloud/README.md

 -	VeloCloud Orchestrator enterprise username and password credentials
 -	Enterprise user account must be “Superuser”, “Standard Admin”, or “Customer Support” role.

-# Logging
-Modular input event logging is to th splunkd.log found at ../Splunk/var/log/splunk/splunkd.log.
-Search on velocloud to find all events associated with this modular input.

 # New VeloCloud Orchestrator Endpoint Configuration

 Required values are: